-After graduating from Oxford University with a degree in French and German and with an MBA from the INSEAD business school in France, John Mole spent fifteen years criss-crossing Europe and the Middle East for an American bank.
-He was based in the USA, London and Greece.
-He restored an old stone house on the island of Evia, which the family goes back to every year.
+After graduating from Oxford University with a degree in French and German and with an MBA from the INSEAD business school in France, I spent fifteen years criss-crossing Europe and the Middle East for an American bank.
+I was based in the USA, London and Greece, where I restored an old stone house on the island of Evia, which the family goes back to every year.

-His fortieth birthday present to himself was to quit salaried employment.
+My fortieth birthday present to myself was to quit salaried employment.
 The main reason was to write full time.
-He reviewed the modern French novel and science fiction for the TLS.
+I reviewed the modern French novel and science fiction for the TLS.
 Published works include three comic novels - Sail or Return, The Monogamist, Thanks, Eddie! - and the best-selling guide to European cultures Mind Your Manners, currently available in twenty languages.
-Management Mole was about going back as a temp in the back offices of the kind of organisation he used to manage.
+Management Mole was about going back as a temp in the back offices of the kind of organisation I used to manage.

-Meanwhile he tried his hand at various entrepreneurial ventures.
+Meanwhile I tried my hand at various entrepreneurial ventures.
 An attempt to establish a franchised chain of baked potato restaurants in Moscow came to an end when the Russian Mafia became interested.
-He had more success with INBIO Ltd, which imported Russian biotechnology for environmental protection and with a project to control the spread of water weed on Tanzania's Lake Victoria.
+I had more success with INBIO Ltd, which imported Russian biotechnology for environmental protection and with a project to control the spread of water weed on Tanzania's Lake Victoria.
 These ventures resulted in books such as It's All Greek To Me! and I was a Potato Oligarch.

-When not at the laptop he sings and plays the baglama, a miniature bouzouki, with a Greek band in London.
+When not at the laptop I sing and play the baglama, a miniature bouzouki, with a Greek band in London.